-- ► The major strength is that we have measured the associations between multiple places encouraging for physical activity and children's sedentary time instead of measuring total outdoor time or combined indicators of activities. - Another strength is that we have the information collected from the preschool groups regarding timestamped weekly practices during the week when children have worn an accelerometer. - The limitation is that the hip-worn accelerometer may not effectively separate standing from sitting and reclining positions. - Another limitation is that we did not receive weekly programme from all the participating groups (the drop-out rate is 40%).
+- The major strength is that we have measured the associations between multiple places encouraging for physical activity and children's sedentary time instead of measuring total outdoor time or combined indicators of activities. - Another strength is that we have the information collected from the preschool groups regarding timestamped weekly practices during the week when children have worn an accelerometer. - The limitation is that the hip-worn accelerometer may not effectively separate standing from sitting and reclining positions. - Another limitation is that we did not receive weekly programme from all the participating groups (the drop-out rate is 40%).

-random and intermittent ways (eg, unstructured active play).
-However, contrary to expectations, recent meta-analysis states that 3 preschool-aged children spend approximately 50% of their waking hours in sedentary behaviour.
-Sedentary behaviour (SB) is defined as any waking behaviour characterised by an energy expenditure ≤1.5 metabolic equivalents (METs) while in a sitting, © reclining or lying posture, whereas sedentary time (ST) is defined as the time spent in sedentary behaviours.
-Every child needs to engage in some SB every day; however, promoting SB habits in short bouts and to limiting prolonged ST may be important for the primary prevention of obesity.
-Like many other health behaviour habits, SB g habits tend to track from early childhood & to later in life, thus predicting future health behaviours.
-The preschool-age period may therefore serve as an ideal time frame for minimising ST and promoting more active movement behaviours such as active play and physical activity (PA).
+Protected by copyright, including for uses related to text and da random and intermittent ways (eg, unstrucata tured active play).
+However, contrary to expectations, recent meta-analysis states that \exists preschool-aged children spend approximately 50% of their waking hours in sedentary behaviour.1 Sedentary behaviour (SB) ≥ is defined as any waking behaviour characterised by an energy expenditure ≤1.5 meta-bolic equivalents (METs) while in a sitting, 9 reclining or lying posture, whereas sedentary time (ST) is defined as the time spent in sedentary behaviours.2 Every child needs to engage in some SB every day; however, promoting SB habits in short bouts and limiting prolonged ST may be important for the primary prevention of obesity.^{3 4} Like o many other health behaviour habits, SB g habits tend to track from early childhood 8 to later in life, thus predicting future health behaviours.5 The preschool-age period may therefore serve as an ideal time frame for minimising ST and promoting more active movement behaviours such as active play and physical activity (PA).

 It is widely encouraged to recognise better the setting-specific correlates of children's ST.6 Alongside home, early childhood education and care setting such as preschool play an important role in shaping children's behaviour.
 This role is due to the preschool setting being where most children of this age group spend the majority of their waking hours.
-In Finland, for instance, approximately 80% of children aged 3 to 5 with different socioeconomic backgrounds attend preschool at approximately similar rates to other Orgnization for Economic Cooperation and Development countries.
-According to a recent review, which was based on 55 studies conducted in preschool-type settings, children's ST ranged between 12 and 55 min per hour in preschool.8 Another review stated that the proportion of time spent in overall ST (despite the context) ranged from 34% to 94% between studies.
-Children in preschool may also be more sedentary than children cared for at home, although opposite results have also been found.
-18 The variation in these results stresses the significance of understanding which factors are associated with preschool children's ST in the preschool setting.
+In Finland, for instance, approximately 80% of children aged 3 to 5 with different socioeconomic backgrounds attend preschool at approximately similar rates to other Orgnization for Economic Cooperation and Development countries.7 According to a recent review, which was based on 55 studies conducted in preschool-type settings, children's ST ranged between 12 and 55 min per hour in preschool.8 Another review stated that the proportion of time spent in overall ST (despite the context) ranged from 34% to 94% between studies.9 Children in preschool may also be more sedentary than children cared for at home, although opposite results have also been found.18 The variation in these results stresses the significance of understanding which factors are associated with preschool children's ST in the preschool setting.